How To Use Views in SQL

 Note: Please note that many RDBMSs use their own unique implementations of SQL.
 Although the commands outlined in this tutorial will work on most RDBMSs, the exact syntax or output may differ if you test them on a system other than MySQL.

-You’ll also need a database with some tables loaded with sample data which you can use to practice creating and working with views.
+You’ll also need a database with some tables loaded with sample data which you can use to practice creating and working with views in SQL.
 We encourage you to go through the following Connecting to MySQL and Setting up a Sample Database section for details on how to connect to a MySQL server and create the testing database used in examples throughout this guide.

 Connecting to MySQL and Setting up a Sample Database